 And as hard it was, I made my move, and today people love me for my lectures because they change mindsets.

-So, whenever people laugh at you, and you stumble, humble, and struggle in your life: You have to fall down, to learn to fly as birds do.
-There is no lesson in life which is so hard you can’t stand.
+So, whenever people laugh at you, and you stumble, humble, and struggle in your life: You have to fall to learn to fly as birds do.
+No lesson in life is so hard you can’t stand.
 But never ask why or take yourself down.

 Marco: What are some of the most interesting or exciting projects you are working on now?

 Freedom and self-responsibility with less governance and without controlled finance is the key to fight poverty.
-We created all this Know Your Customer Rules and Anti-Money-Laundry Rules.
-But instead to accept that Money Laundry only exists, because we forced them to do, we change the way how we stop them from participating in our system.
+We created all these Know Your Customer Rules and Anti-Money-Laundry Rules.
+But instead of accepting that Money Laundry only exists because we forced them to do, we change how we stop them from participating in our system.

 Marco: Who are some of the most interesting people you have interacted with?
 What was that like?
 Do you have any stories?

-I had the luck to work and train a lot of high-value persons from banks and governments in the early stages of Bitcoin until now.
+I had the luck to work and train many high-value persons from banks and governments in the early stages of Bitcoin until now.
 Only a few of them impressed me.
 Two of them I met during my travelings were General Wesley Clark and John McAfee.

 They are so far away from each other.
 Still, they impressed me through their passion, and both always take responsibility for their own lives and promises.
-General Clark is very focused has a great mindset, and he is mind open to new things, willed to learn, and let learn from him.
-His straightness, his understanding of honor, and humanity is something you barely find elsewhere.
+General Clark is very focused and has a great mindset, and he is a mind open to new things, willed to learn, and learn from him.
+His straightness, his understanding of honor, and humanity are something you barely find elsewhere.

 John McAfee seems like a crazy old playboy far away from good and evil.
 But he addresses the people living on the street.
 The forgotten ones.
-He reaches out to those people who need someone, who has nothing to lose and say things as they are and not “how they should be said.”
+He reaches out to those people who need someone who has nothing to lose and says things as they are and not “how they should be said.”

-And even if it doesn’t look like – I know him for a very long time he has a genius mastermind.
-He breaks down complicated things in a language that everyone can follow – even those who failed in this system and in school.
-He became the voice and hope to a generation that hasn’t got that luck as for instant I had in my life.
+And even if it doesn’t look like – I know him for a very long time, he has a genius mastermind.
+He breaks down complicated things in a language that everyone can follow – even those who failed in this system and school.
+He became the voice and hoped to a generation that hasn’t got that luck for an instant I had in my life.